Published 1861–4, these two volumes of lectures on philological topics, reprinted multiple times, enthused Victorian readers, including George Eliot.

 Anbieter: Grand Eagle Retail, Bensenville, IL, USA

 Paperback.
 Zustand: new.
 Paperback.
 Born in Germany and trained in Greek, Latin and Sanskrit, Friedrich Max Mueller (18231900) settled at Oxford, where he would become the university's first professor of comparative philology.
 Best known for his work on the Rig Veda, he brought the comparative study of language, mythology and religion to a wider audience in Victorian Britain.
 His lectures at the Royal Institution, published in two volumes between 1861 and 1864, were reprinted fifteen times before the end of the century.
 Volume 1 contains the nine 1861 lectures, in which Max Mueller aligns the science of language with the physical sciences, breaking his subject down into the three stages that he argues mark the history of any branch of human knowledge: the empirical, the classificatory and the theoretical.
 Hugely successful at the time - George Eliot was particularly enthused - the lectures remain instructive reading in the history of linguistics.
 A pioneer in comparative philology, Friedrich Max Mueller (18231900) is credited with popularising the subject in Victorian Britain.
 His hugely successful Royal Institution lectures, first published in two volumes in 18614, explore a range of philological topics and were reprinted fifteen times before the end of the century.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Bestandsnummer des Verkäufers 9781108063043

 Anbieter: CitiRetail, Stevenage, Vereinigtes Königreich